archandanime/Arch-config-files/README.md

-Some plain text file from my Arch machine.
+Some text file from my Arch machine.